apollographql/apollo-server/README.md

 [![Build Status](https://travis-ci.org/apollographql/apollo-server.svg?branch=master)](https://travis-ci.org/apollographql/apollo-server)
 [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](https://www.apollographql.com/#slack)

 Apollo Server is a community-maintained open-source GraphQL server.
 It works with pretty much all Node.js HTTP server frameworks, and we're happy to take PRs for more!
-It works with any GraphQL schema built with the [`graphql-js` reference implementation](https://github.com/graphql/graphql-js).
+Apollo Server works with any GraphQL schema built with [GraphQL.js](https://github.com/graphql/graphql-js), so you can build your schema with that directly or with a convenience library such as [graphql-tools](https://www.apollographql.com/docs/graphql-tools/).

 ## Documentation